ankrutik/notes/aws/solutions_arch_cert/notes.md

 - messages' **order is strictly preserved**

+- The name of a FIFO queue **must end with the .fifo suffix**.
+The suffix counts towards the 80-character queue name limit.
+To determine whether a queue is FIFO, you can check whether the queue name ends with the suffix.

 - once delivered, a message will stay there till a consumer processes and deletes it

 - **duplicates are not introduced**